dwyl/summer/README.md

 # Why?

-+ Escape the city noise/smog, get some sunshine fresh air and tranquility!
++ Escape the city noise/smog, get some sunshine fresh air and tranquility
 + Learn how to build software products that solve real problems and people love using!
 + Spend time with great people

 # Who?

-Ines, Nelson, Eduardo (Nelson's cousin) and a bunch of *awesome* people who love to solve challenging real-world problems using code!
+Inês, Nelson, Eduardo (Nelson's cousin) and a bunch of *awesome* people who love to solve challenging real-world problems using code!

 # What?